01. GIRLS CAMP

 SKYLAND TRADITIONS

-More than ten decades of Skyland campers have been engaging in some of the same activities, singing some of the same songs, and honoring the same values.
+More than ten decades of Skyland campers have been engaging in the same activities, singing the same songs, and honoring the same values.
 These time-honored traditions are a vital part of the camp experience.

 CAMP TEAMS